Fayum (fossil deposit): Comparison with regionally and nationally significant sites

 Comparatively few sites from the Upper Oligocene have been found in Africa.
 One of the most important is Chilga in Ethiopia, which is around 27 million years old.
 The large mammals include proboscideans as well as sloths and embrithopods.
 They show a mixture of older forms such as those found in the Fayum, such as Arsinoitherium, Megalohyrax or Palaeomastodon, but also more modern elements.
 For example, the proboscideans include Chilgatherium and Gomphotherium, both of which belong to phylogenetically younger lineages such as the Deinotheria and the Gomphotheria.
-Along the Great African Rift Valley there are several Upper Oligocene fossil-bearing areas that extend from northwestern Kenya to southwestern Tanzania.
-Only the Eragaleit Beds west of Lake Turkana should be mentioned here as an example.
+Along the Great African Rift Valley, there are several Upper Oligocene fossil-bearing areas that extend from northwestern Kenya to southwestern Tanzania.
+Only the Eragaleit Beds, west of Lake Turkana, should be mentioned here as an example.
 Here, too, a faunal mixture of older and younger elements occurs.
-In addition to some forms already known since the Fayum (Arsinoitherium, Thyrohyrax), Losodocodon as a basal member of the mammutid lineage and Kamoyapithecus, a close relative of Proconsul and thus of the Miocene anthropoids, and Mioprionodon, a clear member of the predators that migrated from Eurasia.
+In addition to some forms already known since the Fayum (Arsinoitherium, Thyrohyrax), there is Losodocodon, a basal member of the mammutid lineage, and Kamoyapithecus, a close relative of Proconsul and thus of the Miocene anthropoids, and Mioprionodon, a clear member of the predators that migrated from Eurasia.